slideflow/slideflow/docs-source/source/stylegan.rst

       }
     )

+This dataframe can be generated, as described in :ref:`tile_labels`, through the :meth:`slideflow.Dataset.get_tile_dataframe` function.
+For GAN conditioning, the ``label`` column should be onehot-encoded.

-Export the pandas dataframe into parquet format:
+Once the dataframe is complete, save it in parquet format:

 .. code-block:: python